wjb19/arxiv_mining/README.md

 "fit":"outputs/e154b55290bc2eea70f5a226806c2072_out.png"
 }

 If you wanted to import this complete array into mongo DB (for example) , you could issue:

 mongoimport --db dbName --collection collectionName --file result.json --jsonArray

+With a few tweaks, you could use the code of these repos to create a browser for the data: https://github.com/wjb19/basic_fig_search.
 Last but not least, a selection of the output images is available in the file arXiv_pdf_0001_001_text_out.tar.gz and the text extraction results are available in arXiv_pdf_0001_001_text_out.tar.gz.
+The entire dataset is too large for github, although I'm happy to supply the input pages and bounding box regions if needed.